 Spoilers ahead for Call Me By Your Name.

 The final shot of Call Me By Your Name, the incandescent masterpiece directed by Luca Guadagnino, is a seven minute-long frame of Elio's (Timothée Chalamet) face.
 He's looking into a fire.
 He's mournful.
 He's contemplative.
 He, like us, is reliving the summer he had with Oliver (Armie Hammer), and what it meant to him.
 (To all of us!)
-It's a mesmerizing shot, save for one detail: a fly.
+It's a mesmerising shot, save for one detail: a fly.
 While we're gazing on Elio's furrowed brow, the fly is traipsing around, seemingly immune to the power of Elio's face.
-In the theater, I found myself thinking, Is that a real fly?
+In the cinema, I found myself thinking, Is that a real fly?
 Did Timothée Chalamet sit still for seven minutes while a fly just, like, hung out on his shoulder?
 Or, even weirder, did Guadagnino edit the lil' fella into that last shot just to mess with me?

 The final fly is the fly that made the lasting impression, but there were more bugs in the movie.
 I mean, the movie is sumptuous.
 There is a hot sun.
 There are bodies of water.
 There is an Italian villa with slatted doors.
 There are very ripe peaches, which are sweet and sticky, good for summoning flies.
 The flies are everywhere.
 They alight on Elio's notebook while he sits outside.
 They buzz around the fountain where Oliver is swimming.
 They hang out inside the house!
 Again, this all makes sense for the summer in Italy.
 But, everything else in the movie is careful.
 There might be all of 30 lines in the whole movie, actually.
 The dialogue is that cautious.
 So the flies have to mean something.
 I tried to get to the bottom of it.
 These are my theories about all the flies in this otherwise very perfect film.